MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/overview.md

 There is a new CLI for Azure: the Azure CLI 2.0, now available as a beta on [GitHub](http://github.com/azure/azure-cli).
 Azure CLI 2.0 is applicable when you use the Resource Manager [deployment model](/azure/resource-manager-deployment-model).
-You can continue to use [Azure CLI](/azure/xplat-cli-install?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) with either the classic or the Resource Manager deployment model.

 Today Azure CLI 2.0 supports these services:
 - Container Service